TRAINING GOES TO WORK

 You did it.
 Now, you're independent.

 Following successful completion of Field Training, you are now an official, fully capable, Tulsa Police Officer.
 Depending on when your Field Training ends, you may have a period where you will fill open positions/shifts until the Bid Board process begins in mid-July, with Shift Change occuring at the end of August.
-Although not your first assignment, this will be your first time to function as a Tulsa Police Officer.

 Choose your division, squad, and shift.